anguelesperanza/O3DX/README.md

-# 3DS Odin
+# O3DX

-A repository showing how to use the Odin programming language to develop for the Nintendo 3DS, with complete bindings for Citro2D and Citro3D.
+**O**din + **3D**S + **.3dx** — Nintendo 3DS homebrew development in Odin.
+Bindings, examples, tools, and a project template to get started fast.

-Special thanks to **Ske** (https://codeberg.org/ske/3ds-odin) for creating the original Codeberg repository and proof-of-concept.
+Special thanks to **Ske** (https://codeberg.org/ske/3ds-odin) for creating the original Codeberg repository and proof-of-concept that this project builds on.

 ---

 ## What this repository does

-This repository explores how far Odin can be pushed for 3DS homebrew development.
+O3DX explores how far Odin can be pushed for 3DS homebrew development.
 The original code from Ske is preserved under `POC-Example/`.

-AI is used in this development to help bridge knowledge gaps, work through bugs, and generate bindings.
+This project is an experiment in using AI (Claude) as a long-term collaborator on a non-trivial engineering project — writing bindings, debugging ABI issues, designing tools, building a full game, and maintaining documentation across many sessions.
+Claude acted as a pair programmer: researching the 3DS hardware and library internals, diagnosing bugs through binary analysis, writing and refactoring code, and authoring docs — while the human drove direction, tested on real hardware, and made final calls.

 Unless not possible, all examples use a `build.bat` file instead of a Makefile.